joebluems/Soul_Of_AI/PAINTING/README.md

 (venv)> deactivate
 ```
 <BR>
 If this worked, you should see your results with a datetime stamp in the <b>./output</b> folder.
+You can change some of the details of the loss function to experiment, but it should work with a wide variety of images and styles.